ArmedGuy/pixelcamo/README.md

 # Now the encoded data can be inserted inside an image.
 # For the example, we will just use the first three values of the encoded data.

-adjPixel = (231, 53, 67) # RGB of the adjacent pixel we want to look like
+adjPixel = (231, 53, 67) # RGB of the adjacent pixel we want our data-pixel to look like

 rgb = pixelcamo.camo(pxenc[0], pxenc[1], pxenc[2], adjPixel) # rgb value of the data-pixel.